nga-27/SecuritiesAnalysisTools/README.md

         * VCSH (Short-term), VCIT (Intermediate-term), and VCLT (Long-term)
     * `Treasury Bond` - summation of 'Clustered Oscillator' metrics for 4 investment-grade, treasury/gov't-based bonds and timeframes based off select Vanguard ETFs:
         * VGSH (Short-term), VGIT (Intermediate-Term), VGLT (Long-Term), and VTEB (tax-exempt municipal)
-    * `International Composite` - weighted summation of 'Clustered Oscilator' metrics for 2 select Vanguard international ETFs:
+    * `International Composite` - weighted summation of 'Clustered Oscillator' metrics for 2 select Vanguard international ETFs:
         * BNDX (International Index), VWO (Emerging Markets Index)

-FUTURE - adding more customizable fields to core functionality for greater user customization.
+    * `Type Composite` - grouped summation of 'Clustered Oscillator' metrics for 11 sectors grouped into the following categories:
+        * Sensitive (Beta ~ 1.0, sensitive to market changes) - VGT, VOX, VIS, 50% of VDE, and 50% of VHT
+        * Defensive (Beta < 1.0, slower growth but less volatile) - VDC, VPU, 50% of VHT, and 60% of VNQ
+        * Cyclical (Beta > 1.0, has normal economic cycles) - VCR, VFH, VAW, 50% of VDE, and 40% of VNQ

 ### "Core" Exports
 * **Run** - as expected, `True` if exportation to be run and `False` if to be omitted.
 (Can be run separately on prompt of `--export-dataset`.)